CarlosEnrique7/flixster/README.md

 ### Shout out

-Rodrigo Martinez was really helpful and we were able to go back and forth helping each other out!
+Rodrigo Martinez, Ann Wang, and Sydney Varner were all awesome.
+I enjoyed working with them a ton!

 Raahima Ahmed was also super nice and helped me with understanding a bug in my code!
 I found it really great that she made sure I understood the way to solve it.